jsdoop/jsdoop/README.md

 # JSDoop 2.0
 JSDoop Library 2.0 - Distributed Object-Oriented Platform on the Browser.

 JSDoop version 2.0 has been redesigned and reimplemented from scratch.
+This version allows performing federated learning using volunteer edge devices.

 Developed by José Ángel Morell.
 For more information please check this repository https://github.com/jsdoop/jsdoop